jbry0723/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+	A: Closure is the concept that variables exist within a certain scope and being outside that "scope" can create a type of "memory" as you perform the same operation on it repeatedly.
+It also means variable enclosed inside the scope cannot be called from outside it.
 2. Study the following code, then answer the questions below.

 ```js